root4loot/rescope/README.md

 **File** -> **Import Context** -> Select outputted XML file from rescope

 Note: If you set `-o` filename ext to anything other than `.context` then you'll have to set 'File Format:' to 'All' (in file select).

+## Disclaimer
+- This is my first project in Go (and I don't consider myself a developer) so bear that in mind as far as the code goes.
+- rescope may (without my knowledge) identify or parse scope-identifiers inaccurately.
+Therefore you should probably go over the results yourself and make sure it got what you wanted.
+If not then please [submit an issue](https://github.com/root4loot/rescope/issues).
+Alternatively you can always find me on [Twitter](https://twitter.com/root4loot).

 ## Author